-The results, therefore, point to a variety of factors as being important.
-They confirm that geography is important with significant benefits from urbanization and being close to cities.
-Nevertheless, even after for controlling for these factors, the results suggest that there remains scope to promote more balanced growth through policy reform.
+We also discuss the policy implications of these results.
+The results confirm that geography is important with significant benefits from urbanization and being close to cities.
+Nevertheless, even after controlling for these factors, the results suggest that there remains scope to promote more balanced growth through policy reform.